Customise your experience

 Crowds gathered to explore the space which follows a larger scale event at the Mailbox Birmingham last year co-curated by Craftspace with Rose Sinclair MBE who returned as a guest speaker at the celebration.

-The display showcases a range of artworks and personal artifacts that highlight the rich heritage and stories of the Windrush generation.
-Content from a resident craft group alongside an art installation curated by Craftspace has transformed Pannel Croft Village‘s old library space.
+The display showcases a range of artworks and personal artefacts that highlight the rich heritage and stories 75 years years on of the arrival of the Windrush generation.
+Capturing some of the incredible impact on British art, fashion, and textiles, content from a resident craft group alongside an art installation curated by Craftspace has transformed Pannel Croft Village‘s old library space.

 Denim outfits designed and created by Sheahan Steele and Windrush memorabilia were on display.